-- Players who do not know yet if they beat their level constantly
+- Players who do not yet feel they can beat their current level consistently.

-– Players who consider their bankroll as capital
+- Players who prefer their bankroll to be a one-off investment.

-If your bankroll is a value that you can not or will not easily offset with other sources of revenue, you should lean towards the vareful BRM, as it reduces the risk of losing a large part of the bankroll in a short time dramatically.
+If your bankroll is a value that you can not or will not easily offset with other sources of revenue, you should lean towards this more careful BRM as it reduces the risk of dramatic reverses that can see a large part of the bankroll being lost in a short period of time.

 Level Up Bankroll: 80 buy-ins for the next level

-– The probability of going bankrupt is almost zero
+- Probability of going bankrupt is almost zero

 - The player must play extremely many hands on a limit before he can ascend

-- Players who can not afford to go bankrupt
+- Players who cannot afford to go bust

-2. The probability of going bankrupt is always greater than zero, no matter how good you are or how many buy-ins you have on your roll.
-But you can reduce the risk to almost zero if you stick to the conservative bankroll management.
+- We should always remember that the probability of going bust is always greater than zero, no matter how good you are or how many buy-ins we have at our disposal.
+However, we can reduce the risk to almost zero by finding a workable balance and then making sure that we stick to the plan.

-3. Players who regularly cash outout a fixed amount have a significantly increased risk of going bankrupt.
+- Players who regularly cash out a fixed and not inconsiderable amount have a significantly increased risk of going bust.